macla7/shiftTrader/README.md

 **Create Shift model**

-Todo: to make sure I can't submit a client state 'shift' in post form, without all the right details.

-- shift dates are sequential
-- in the future
-- position is present
-- description is optional

 Todo: Make sure I can submit a post without at least one shift.

 Todo: Group search is based off dropdown of user's groups.
 Similar to user dropdown.
 In group post form, it'll be prefilled out.